 To get to David Fleay’s Wildlife Park, Exit 89 from the Motorway to Tallebudgera Creek Rd towards Burleigh Heads.
 Turn left into West Burleigh Rd.
 The journey of about 90km will take around an hour.

-This writer has a soft spot for the David Fleay Wildlife Park, largely because she was privileged to see the renowned conservationist during a visit many years ago before he handed the park over to the Queensland National Parks and Wildlife Service to continue his work in research and conservation.
-Opened by David Fleay in 1952, it is probably the only place in Queensland you can see the shy platypus as it has been successfully bred here, no mean feat.
+This writer has a soft spot for the David Fleay Wildlife Park, largely because she was privileged to see the renowned conservationist during a visit many years ago.
+This was before he handed the park over to the Queensland National Parks and Wildlife Service.
+They now continue his work in research and conservation.
+Opened by David Fleay in 1952, it is one of the few places in Queensland you can see the shy platypus.
+It has been successfully bred here, no mean feat.
 Its fellow monotreme, the echidna can also be seen.
-These two native animals are only found in Australia and are special as they are egg laying marsupials with a pouch.
+These two native animals are only found in Australia.
+They’re special as monotremes are egg laying marsupials with a pouch.

 The Park is not as flash as the Sanctuary, but it has a good ‘feel’ and if you are likely to visit more than once, a yearly ticket is a good buy.
 Bring a picnic lunch or visit the restaurant for lunch or a drink.
 For information on facilities and ticket pricing.